 Typing less makes agents happy

 What agents especially like about Deepdesk is that they don’t have to keep typing the same thing all the time, say 84 of the respondents.
 Deepdesk autocomplete also radically decreases the number of typos, something that almost a quarter of the respondents highly appreciated.
 For reference, an average agent deletes 15% of his written text.
 There's already great value in reducing typos.

 Asked if they think Deepdesk speeds up conversations with customers, over 60% say they do.
 And only a small percentage (less than 9%) doesn’t think so.

 Those subjective answers are supported by our data.
 On average, agents type twice as fast while using Deepdesk autocomplete and reply suggestions.

 The need for tutorials and ongoing training

 However, a pretty large group doesn't feel comfortable using Deepdesk yet, giving us a low rating overall (see above) or reporting not to be faster using Deepdesk.
 We need to help them.
 We are rapidly evolving in terms of our own customer care, by creating smooth tutorials and improvements based on agent recommendations.
 We asked the agents what they need from us:

 Our AI suggests the best answers from over a million conversations.
-However, the best answer in general might not always be the best answer a particular customer needs or a particular agent is willing to give.
+However, the best answer in general might not always be the best answer in particular circumstances.
 We strongly believe in the added value of the human agent.
-So, personalization of suggestions is a big thing for us.
+So, the personalization of suggestions is a big thing for us.
 It turned out to be a big thing for the agents as well.
-Right now, we are working on adapting our algorithms to make autocomplete and reply suggestions even more personal.
-More about this later!
+Right now, we are working on adapting our algorithms and adding new features to make autocomplete and reply suggestions even more personal.